ACT Math tips

 • You may use a calculator on this test for any question you choose.
 However, some questions may be better solved without a calculator.

-Note: Unless otherwise stated, you can assume:
+Note: Unless otherwise stated on the ACT, you can assume:

 • Figures are NOT necessarily drawn to scale.